fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

     }
     ```

-3. Get all Portworx pods using the following command:
+1. Label your Kubernetes nodes with labels that correspond to the `Labels` from the previous step.
+For example:

     ```text
-    kubectl get pods -n kube-system -l name=portworx -o wide
+    kubectl label node <nodeName> topology.portworx.io/zone=zone-0
+    kubectl label node <nodeName> topology.portworx.io/region=region-0
     ```

-4. Delete Portworx pods for each node one by one using the following command:
+1. Restart Portworx on all nodes using the following command:

     ```text
-    kubectl delete pods -n kube-system <px-pod-name>
+    kubectl label nodes --all px/service=restart
     ```

+1. Get all Portworx pods using the following command:

+    ```text
+    kubectl get pods --namespace kube-system -l name=portworx -o wide
+    ```

+1. Delete Portworx pods for each node one by one using the following command:

+    ```text
+    kubectl delete pods --namespace kube-system <px-pod-name>
+    ```

-5. Wait for the Portworx pods to come up in the node.
+1. Wait for the Portworx pods to come up in the node.
 You can monitor the pods after deletion using the following command:

     ```text
-    kubectl get pods -n kube-system -l name=portworx -o wide | grep <node-name>
+    kubectl get pods --namespace kube-system -l name=portworx -o wide | grep <node-name>
     ```

-6. Delete the Portworx pods for next node.
+1. Delete the Portworx pods for next node.
 Repeat until Portworx pods are restarted for all nodes.

-7. Wait for Portworx pods to be up in all nodes.
+1. Wait for Portworx pods to be up in all nodes.

-8. Validate that topology is enabled in a node by describing `csinode` with the following command:
+1. Validate that topology is enabled in a node by describing `csinode` with the following command:

     ```text
     kubectl describe csinode <node-name>